Avanis-GmbH/shopware-kit/README.md

 }

 ```
 > All attributes are marked with the json tag `omitempty`, this is done to reduce the size of the request body.
-If an attribute is required or a numeric type is used, the `omitempty` tag is removed.

 ### 💥 Collections